hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 <span class="caption">Listing : Interoperating with C#</span>

 First, we import types defined in the other language.
 Note that the file path in the from clause is relative to the source file that the declaration resides in.
+Note also that we specify the namespace when we import a C#'s type.
 Once the types are imported, you can do anything with them as if they were defined in Expresso, as with the types in the standard library.
 Oh, I forgot showing the C#'s code.
 Say we have the following C# code: